IonicaBizau/gh-repos/README.md

 ### `ghRepos(input, token, cb)`
-Get one or all the owner repositories from GitHub.
+Get one or all of the owner's repositories from GitHub.

 #### Params